 Kenyan coffee is one of the best suited for making cold brew.
 It makes a smooth coffee, with subtle acidity – citrus-like, with fruity flavors.
 The Kenyans are also renown for their wine notes, this doesn’t make an exception.
 Roasted carefully so that the delicate flavors of the African beans are not overwhelmed by the roasting flavor, it is perfect for any low-temperature brew, such as Aeropress, French press, and obviously, cold press.

 Yeah, this is my favorite, and the coffee you get is so smooth you can certainly drink too much of it.
-When a friend whom I recommended these beans asked me why fruity and wine flavors are good in a coffee, I tried to explain: “The tones are subtle, and your coffee will certainly not taste like you added wine in your brew.
+When a friend whom I recommended these beans asked me why fruity and wine flavors are good in a coffee, I tried to explain: “The tones are subtle, and your coffee will certainly not taste like you added wine to your coffee.
 You have to try it at least once to understand this.”